expo/expo/docs/versions/v25.0.0/sdk/audio.md

     -   `linearPCMIsFloat` : a boolean describing if the PCM data should be encoded in floating point or integral values.
 This key is optional.

-Following is an enumeration of all of the valid values for certain `RecordingOptions` keys:
+Following is an enumeration of all of the valid values for certain `RecordingOptions` keys.

+> **Note** Not all of the iOS formats included in this list of constants are currently supported by iOS, in spite of appearing in the Apple source code.
+For an accurate list of formats supported by iOS, see [Core Audio Codecs](https://developer.apple.com/library/content/documentation/MusicAudio/Conceptual/CoreAudioOverview/CoreAudioEssentials/CoreAudioEssentials.html#//apple_ref/doc/uid/TP40003577-CH10-SW26) and [iPhone Audio File Formats](https://developer.apple.com/library/content/documentation/MusicAudio/Conceptual/CoreAudioOverview/CoreAudioEssentials/CoreAudioEssentials.html#//apple_ref/doc/uid/TP40003577-CH10-SW57).

 -   `android` :